How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 Tax Penalty for Not Providing Full-time Workers with Health Insurance the “Employer Mandate.”

-Employers with over 50 full-time equivalent employees must either insure their full-time employees or pay a penalty (the “employer shared responsibility fee”).
+Employers with over 50 full-time equivalent employees must either insure their full-time employees or pay the penalty (the “employer shared responsibility fee”).
 The penalty is $2000 per employee.
 If, however, at least one full-time employee receives a premium tax credit because coverage is either unaffordable or does not cover 60 percent of total costs, the employer must pay the lesser of $3,000 for each of those employees receiving a credit or $750 for each of their full-time employees total.

 Employers with fewer than 25 full-time employees whose average income doesn’t exceed $50,000 can apply for tax credits of up to 50% for insuring their employees.

 Tax Credits for Small Businesses

 If small businesses have fewer than 25 full-time equivalent employees with average annual wages of less than $50,000, they can apply for tax breaks of up to 50% of their share of employee premium costs via ObamaCare’s Small Business Health Options Program (accessible through your State’s Health Insurance Marketplace).
 The credit can be as much as 50% of employer premiums (the rate was 35% for not-for-profits in 2014).
 The credit is only available if the employer is paying at least 50% of the total premiums.

 Small Business Health Options Program

 Employers with 50 or fewer employees can purchase affordable insurance through the Small Business Health Options Program (SHOP) even if they don’t qualify for tax credits.